30 Common Dream Symbols and Their Meanings

 Dream interpretation begins with paying attention to dream symbols.
 Start by writing notes in a dream journal every morning and underlining all the characters, objects, places, events, and themes that stand out as having potential significance.
 Any time a dream sign feels like it could be important, pull on that thread.

 All dream symbols are derived from factors in your waking life.
 They're formed through the creation of conscious or unconscious associations and expressed by the dreaming mind, expressing hopes, fears, desires, and all kinds of "lizard brain" emotions (that is, the animalistic feelings that drive our fundamental fight for survival).
 Often enough, dream signs are influenced by our shared culture and so their true meaning is common to many people.
+To discover and decipher dream signs, you can try dream reading on Nebula, where qualified professionals are ready to help with any questions.

 This is how we can have an A to Z list of dream symbols that can be used in dream analysis.
 However, you must still build personal dream context into the picture.
 For instance, a dream of killing can be interpreted many ways: are you the murderer or the victim?
 How did the person die?
 Did they spring back to life afterwards?
 Did they want to die?
 In dreams, such scenarios can be more complicated than real life, and all these unreal elements must also factor into the dream meaning.